Ichijo's Wet Lust: Critical reception

 Ichijo's Wet Lust was a huge box-office hit on its first release.
 It was also popular with critics.
-The mainstream Kinema Jumpo gave Tatsumi Kumashiro awards for Best Director and Best Screenplay for the year.
+The mainstream cinema journal Kinema Jumpo gave Tatsumi Kumashiro awards for Best Director and Best Screenplay for the year.
 Kinema Jumpo also gave Hiroko Isayama, who played Ichijō's young stripper rival, the award for Best Actress.
-Critics continue to hold the film in high esteem, and in 1999 the mainstream cinema journal Kinema Jumpo voted Ichijo's Wet Lust one of the 100 best Japanese films of the 20th century.
+Critics continue to hold the film in high esteem, and in 1999 Kinema Jumpo voted Ichijo's Wet Lust one of the 100 best Japanese films of the 20th century.

 Lead actress Sayuri Ichijō has been singled out for praise for her performance in this film.
 A contemporary Variety review wrote that Ichijō, "has grit, good-natured rebelliousness and a comic verve that raise the pic into a comedic drama that transcends its type and milieu for some regular as well as grind chances abroad..."
 Allmovie writes of lead actress Ichijō, "Her brilliant and humorous performance, and her dedication to stripping... lift this picture out of the mainstream."
 In their Japanese Cinema Encyclopedia: The Sex Films, the Weissers give the film three and a half out of four points, and write that Ichijō "delivers another delightful performance here, especially in the highly erotic striptease numbers which include generous portions of candle-wax S&M, bondage and perverse sexuality ...but no pubic hair."